-Grade Level: 9-12 No. Semesters: 2 Fee: \$25 Credit: 1- Fine Art Prerequisites: Current enrollment in Band, audition selection, and/or teacher approval
+Grade Level: 9-12No.
+Semesters: 2Fee: \$25Credit: 1- Fine ArtPrerequisites: Current enrollment in Band, audition selection, and/or teacher approval

-Jazz Band is a small select instrumental ensemble with a special focus on jazz music.
-Students enrolled in Jazz Band must also be enrolled in Concert/Marching Band.
+Jazz Band is a small select instrumental ensemble, composed of the elite members of either our Concert/Marching Band or Show Choir/Choir groups.
+The Jazz Band explores music with a special focus on Jazz and Show styles of music.
+Students enrolled in Jazz Band are automatically signed up for the Show Choir Band (Show Choir Band runs in tandem with the Show Choir Program).
+Each student must also be enrolled in Concert/Marching Band or Show Choir/Choir to be eligible to participate.
 Enrollment is for the entire year.
 Availability depends upon enrollment.
 Fee covers the cost of the Jazz polo shirt that the student may keep.
 Students must provide their own black dress pants and black dress shoes for performance.